StanHash/DOC/EventDoc/EventCodes.md

 - evbit `10` is the "moving to another chapter" evbit?
 Is is set by the "move to chapter" family of event codes.
 TODO: investigate further.
 - evbit `11` is the "changing game mode" evbit?
 TODO: investigate further.
 - evbit `12` is the "gfx locked" evbit.
 It is automatically set and unset by the "lock/unlock gfx" event codes.

+evbits persist for the duration of a scene.

+### Unit parameters

+Most codes that work with units take character identifiers as parameters.
+There are some common rules this kind of parameter follow almost all of those codes follow (the only exception is TODO):

+- When the argument is `0`, the unit taken into account is the player leader unit.
+- When the argument is `-1`, the unit taken into account is the active unit.
+- When the argument is `-2`, the unit taken into account is the unit at position in `sB`.
+- When the argument is `-3`, the unit taken into account is the first unit whose character id corresponds to `s2`.
+- Otherwise, the unit taken into account is the first unit whone character id corresponds to the argument.

 ## The Code Doc